njthanhtrang/6.-Server-Side-APIs-Challenge-Weather-Dashboard/README.md

 ​
 ## Credits
 ​Made with https://openweathermap.org/api/one-call-api by Jennifer Nguyen and guidance of TAs Wesley, Aliff, John Baxter, and John Blackwell.

+## Questions
+For additional questions and information, please go to github.com/njthanhtrang/ or reach out via email at njthanhtrang@gmail.com.
 ​
 ## License
 ​